-Whilst you can’t (with certainty) prevent car theft, there are several steps you can take to avoid becoming a victim - one of which is choosing a low risk vehicle.
+Whilst you can’t (with certainty) prevent car theft, there are several steps you can take to avoid becoming a hijack victim - one of which is choosing a low-risk vehicle.

-As motorists in South Africa, hijacking and car theft are unfortunately a reality which are factored into our daily lives.
+Every 32 minutes, a motorist is hijacked somewhere in South Africa - that’s a horrifying 46 cars hijacked every day.
+Hijacking and car theft are, unfortunately, a reality which has to be factored into our daily lives.
 We’re faced with decisions like whether or not to get insurance, install a tracker or park our car on the verge at our best friend’s braai.

 In February (2017) Ctrack, a global supplier of vehicle tracking, insurance telematics and fleet management solutions, released a report based on its hijacking and crime statistics.
 The report was compiled using data and analytics from January 2016 to December 2016 and listed, in order, which vehicle makes are targeted by criminals in South Africa.
 Suzuki is one of the least hijacked brands in South Africa and wasn’t mentioned at all on Ctrack’s list.